 The Chairperson will preside over committee meetings and general meetings.
 If absent Vice-Chair or nominated other committee person will preside over committee meetings.

-The Treasurer will keep financial records, and manage the financial affairs of GSL in consultation with the Executive Committee consisting of the Chair, Treasurer and 1 other nominated committee representative.
+The Treasurer will keep financial records and manage the financial affairs of GSL in consultation with the Executive Committee consisting of the Chair, Treasurer and 1 other nominated committee representative.

 The Secretary or Chair will be responsible for keeping Minutes from AGMs, General Meetings, Committee Meetings and of financial decisions.